-Any facility which proposes to offer 24-hour non-medical residential alcohol or drug abuse-related recovery services to adults must be licensed by the Department of Health Care Services (DHCS) through its Substance Use Disorders Licensing and Certification Division.
-View More
+Any facility that proposes to offer 24-hour non-medical residential alcohol or drug abuse related recovery treatment services to adults must be licensed by...
+Read More

-4. What kinds of treatment options are available for clients with addiction problems?
+4. What kind of treatment options are available for clients with addiction problems?

-A client with severe withdrawal signs and symptoms may need a medically-monitored inpatient detoxification program, with services delivered in an acute care hospital or chemical dependency recovery hospital by doctors with 24/7 monitoring by nurses.
-View More
+A client with severe withdrawal signs and symptoms may need a medically-monitored inpatient detoxification program,...
+Read More

 5. What does it mean to be 'licensed', 'certified' or 'accredited' in this industry?

-Licensing means that a particular type of facility or professional may only operate or a certain set of services may only be delivered with the advance and continuous authorization (“license”) of a designated government agency, to ensure protection of public health, safety, and welfare.
-Healthcare and residential facilities and healthcare professionals are typically licensed at the state level.
-It is illegal for an unlicensed facility or professional to provide a service requiring a license.
-View More
+Licensing means that a particular type of facility or professional may only operate or provide a certain set of services with the advance and continuous authorization (license) of a designated government agency.
+Read More

 Non-Medical Rehabilitation Facilities (Inpatient and Outpatient) Services

-6. What kinds of services can we offer within our program?
+6. What kind of services can we offer within our program?

-Drug and alcohol rehabilitation services are those which are designed to promote recovery from substance use disorder problems and include one or more of the following: detoxification, group sessions, individual sessions, educational sessions, and recovery or treatment planning.
-View More
+Drug and alcohol rehabilitation services are those which are designed to promote recovery from substance use disorders.
+Read More

 7. What services are prohibited?

-Historically, facilities are not permitted to provide medical care or contract with physicians directly to provide medical services, although they can contract with a physician in an administrative role to provide non-clinical directorship services, such as oversight or input into program development.
-View More
+Historically, non-medical facilities were not permitted to provide medical care or contract with physicians directly to provide medical services, although they could contract with a physician in an administrative role to provide non-clinical directorship services, such as oversight or input into program development.
+Read More